jimmykallhagen/Nordix/README.md

 ## Who Nordix Is For

 Nordix is for anyone who wants a powerful, well-engineered Linux system without having to build it themselves.
 It is designed with enthusiasts in mind, but built so that newcomers can use it from day one.

+> _A Linux power user experience for everyone_

 ---